martimy/clab_mpls_frr/README.md

 To use this lab, you need to install [containerlab](https://containerlab.srlinux.dev/) (I used the [script method](https://containerlab.srlinux.dev/install/#install-script) Ubuntu 20.04 VM).
 You also need to have basic familiarity with [Docker](https://www.docker.com/).

+Also make sure MPLS is enabled on the host machine (where containerlab is installed).
+See below.

 For troubleshooting and traffic inspection, you may also install [Wireshark](https://www.wireshark.org/) and/or Tshark in the host machine/VM.

 Finally, clone this repository to your host VM: